hazelcast/hazelcast/site/docs/design-docs/009-pulsar-connector.md

 items and check whether all of the messages are read.
 To test the Pulsar sink, we perform the steps above in reverse order.

-To check fault tolerance support of PulsarConsumer source, distributed node failure recovery is simulated.
+To check fault tolerance support of PulsarReader source, distributed node failure recovery is simulated.
 Two Jet instances are created and the job is submitted to them.
 Once we make sure at least one snapshot is created for the job, we enforce the job to restart by killing one of the